Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Grinder

-- Recommended Product: Angle Grinder with a cut-off wheel
+- Product: Angle grinder with a cut-off wheel

-- Why: Grinders are powerful enough to cut through metal pipes quickly and efficiently, making them essential for plumbing projects or metal fabrication.
+- Why: Grinders cut through metal pipe quickly and efficiently — essential for plumbing and metal fabrication.

 6. Refurbishing Furniture